-The token would have had a very simple utility – it would have been earned as “compensation” for the rental of a user’s ‘computational power’.
+It has also been alleged that the token would have had a very simple utility – it would have been earned as “compensation” for the rental of a user’s ‘computational power’.
 However, it has had an exponential decrease in value since launch, effectively making it – and any platform it is tied to – worthless.

-No, the DADI token is merely an industry-standard ERC20 token.
+Allegedly, the DADI token is merely an industry-standard ERC20 token.

 In their updates, the company have extremely limited information to divulge, opting to discuss the weather, and using filler points such as “We had a handful of meetings”, “We put a lot of flesh on the bones of our strategy”.
 An example can be seen here: https://dadi.cloud/en/updates/announcements/weekly-update-12th-july-2019/.